 - An iPhone that's had its battery replaced.
 (It's possible your iPhone's battery needs replacing.
-Apple is offering to replace batteries in iPhone models from iPhone 6 onwards for just £25/$29 right now - more information about iPhone battery replacement here.)
+Apple can replace batteries in iPhone models from iPhone 6 onwards - more information about iPhone battery replacement here.)

 If you're looking to offload the original iPhone, however, you probably won't be too pleased with Apple's valuation.
 Apple says the original iPhone has "no resale value".

 Your best bet is to look for a finding a collector on eBay.
 In fact, if it's completely sealed in its original packaging it's possible you could get enough to pay for a brand-new iPhone - they're sometimes seen on eBay for more than £1,000.
 That's pretty optimistic, though, and a more realistic expectation might be £20 to £100.
 And don't forget that you'll need to pay eBay and PayPal fees on top of postage if you sell through the online auction site.

 It's worth investigating Gumtree to avoid such charges, although you won't get the support you get from eBay and PayPal if you use that service.